ronnyml/snowplow-wiki/technical-documentation/1a-trackers/Trackers.md

 ### Trackers

 * [JavaScript Tracker](Javascript-Tracker) - for tracking user activity on websites and webapps
-* [No-JS Tracker](No-JS-Tracker) - a pixel tracker for web environments where JavaScript is not available
+* [Pixel Tracker](pixel-tracker) - a pixel tracker for web environments where JavaScript is not available
 * [[Python Tracker]] - for tracking events in your Python-based applications, games or Python web servers/frameworks
 * [[iOS Tracker]] - for tracking events in your iOS apps and games
 * [[.NET Tracker]] - for tracking events in your .NET applications